All Episodes

-Former New Orleans mayor Ray Nagan been indicted on 21 federal corruption charges, including wire fraud, brother, bribery, and money laundering.
+Former New Orleans Mayor Ray Nagan been indicted on 21 federal corruption charges, including wire fraud, bribery, and money laundering.

-The charges of the outgrowth of a city hall corruption investigation that already has resulted in guilty pleas by two former city officials and two businessmen.
+The charges are the outgrowth of a city hall corruption investigation that already has resulted in guilty pleas by two former city officials and two businessmen.

 Nowhere in the article is his party affiliation mentioned.